 It’s a no-brainer.
 Walking is free, transport is not.

 The easiest way to implement this is to start walking on a daily basis.
-I realise that not everyone can walk to work, but maybe you could pay a cheaper train or bus fare by getting off a stop or two earlier, and then walking the rest of the way.
+Not everyone can walk to work, but maybe you could pay a cheaper train or bus fare by getting off a stop or two earlier, and then walking the rest of the way.

 Good for the wallet and your health.